Course Code: GES853

 This is an advanced level course.
-Students should have a base knowledge about computer hardware, installing hard drives, installing and navigating operation systems, and basic networking knowledge.
-It is recommended that students should either first take CompTIA A+ and Network+ or have the equivalent of two years of experience working with computers.
+You should have a base knowledge about computer hardware, installing hard drives, installing and navigating operation systems, and basic networking knowledge.
+It is recommended that you either first take CompTIA A+ and Network+ or have the equivalent of two years of experience working with computers.

 The instructional materials required for this course are included in enrollment and will be available online.

 Yes, ed2go courses are completely online.
 However, keep in mind that not all certifying bodies or industry-specific certifications are recognized internationally.
 Please review your country’s regulations prior to enrolling in courses that prepare for certification.

 Yes, this course prepares you to take the MCSA certification exams 70-410, 70-411 and 70-412, which qualify you for the MCSA: Server 2012 Certification.
 Upon successful completion of this course, you will receive vouchers for these Microsoft exams.

 This course is open enrollment, so you can register and start the course as soon as you are ready.
 Access to your course can take 24-48 business hours.

 This course is self-paced and open enrollment, so you can start when you want and finish at your own pace.
 When you register, you'll receive twelve (12) months to complete the course.